 Mark the launch date – 26th April 2012.
 This is the date when Ubuntu will be releasing their latest OS – version 12.04 codenamed “Precise Pangolin”.
-I have been using Ubuntu 11.04 for sometime now (suppose to upgrade to 11.10 a long time go but my OS update was screwed due to a silly mistake of mine – somehow I have “un-ticked” the upgrade source server).
+I have been using Ubuntu 11.04 for some time now (suppose to upgrade to 11.10 a long time ago but my OS update was screwed due to a silly mistake of mine – somehow I have “un-ticked” the upgrade source server).

 (HUD in action hopefully in the upcoming Ubuntu 12.04 and never misjudge the ease of using keyboard shortcuts and hotkeys instead of using the usual mouse clicks.
 As I have experienced, it can very, very fast and very convenient)

 - Unity Dash’s default home screen has changed.
 Now, it shows ‘Recent Apps’ first, ‘Recent Files’ next and lastly, your most recent Downloads.